ocean flows colored with sea surface temperature data

 Source: National Aeronautics and Space Administration (NASA) Scientific Visualization Studio, Gulf Stream Sea Surface Currents and Temperatures

-The Gulf Stream is a current of warm water, sometimes 15-20°F warmer than the adjacent water, flowing north from the equator.
+The currents in the ocean have changed dramatically over 200 million years as the continents have realigned and the seafloor has widened.
+Today, the Gulf Stream is a current of warm water, sometimes 15-20°F warmer than the adjacent water, flowing north from the equator.

 ocean flows colored with sea surface temperature data (red pixels are warmer areas approaching 25° C, greens are intermediate values of 12-13° C, and blues are less than 10° C)